lm3nitro/Projects/Netflow/Graylog.md

 # Graylog

 ![Pasted image 20240529170413](https://github.com/lm3nitro/Projects/assets/55665256/94243234-7b1d-4815-b502-7f179611b63b)

-The Graylog software centrally captures, stores, and enables real-time search and log analysis against terabytes of machine data from any component in the IT infrastructure and applications.
+Is an open-source log management and analysis tool designed to help organizations collect, index, and analyze log data from various sources.
+It provides a centralized platform for managing log data, which can be critical for monitoring, troubleshooting, and security analysis.
 The software uses a three-tier architecture and scalable storage based on Elasticsearch and MongoDB.

-Network Diagram:
+Some of the features include:

++ Log Collection
++ Indexing and Searching
++ Dashboards
++ Alerts and Notifications
++ User Management and Security
++ Plugins and Extensibility

+### Scope:

+In this project, I will be deploying Graylog alongside Elasticsearch, MongoDB, and Nginx to create a robust log management and analysis platform focused on analyzing NetFlow traffic.
+This integration will enable the collection, storage, and real-time processing of NetFlow data from various network devices, providing detailed insights into network performance and traffic patterns.
+Elasticsearch serves as the backend search engine for efficient indexing and querying, while MongoDB offers a flexible storage solution for configuration and metadata.

+### Tools and Technology
+Linux, Nginx, Elasticsearch, MongoDB, and Graylog

+Network Diagram for this project:

 ![Pasted image 20240529171625](https://github.com/lm3nitro/Projects/assets/55665256/24bb3003-962e-4f3c-b09e-f610b34207ac)